 - Community assessment of demographics and stakeholder values

 - Community meeting rehearsal

-By constructing and following a risk communication plan, you can shrink the distance between you and your stakeholders.
+By constructing and following a public outreach plan that considers risk communication, you can shrink the distance between you and your stakeholders.
 Engaging with stakeholders shouldn't feel like a burden—think of it as adding another insightful member to your project team.

 It’s important that project findings be supported by high quality data and that the decision-making process is aided by those results.